 Massage Therapy Growing as a Career Opportunity

-As public acceptance of massage has grown in the United States over the past 15 years, the number of massage therapists has risen dramatically.
-AMTA estimates that the number of massage therapists in the United States, including students, is between 280,000 and 320,000.
+As massage therapy has become increasingly important in the health and wellness professions, the number of massage therapists has risen dramatically.
+AMTA estimates that the number of massage therapists in the United States, including students, is between 300,000 and 340,000.

-Training programs in massage therapy generally require a high school diploma, though postsecondary education is useful.
+There are currently more than 350 accredited massage therapy institutions in the United States, with a total of more than 700 campuses accredited.
+Many institutions have multiple campuses.
+Training programs in massage therapy generally require a high school diploma, though post-secondary education is useful.
 Previous studies in broad subjects such as science (especially anatomy and physiology), business and humanities are helpful.

 Variations on Massage Therapy Careers

 Massage therapists can work full time or part-time.
 It is important to note that due to the physical demands of massage, full time is defined as 17 or more hours of actual massage per week.
-Massage therapists spend additional time on things like scheduling, billing, housekeeping, marketing, etc. According to 2009 AMTA surveys, massage therapists earn an average wage of $45 an hour (including tips) for all massage related work.
-More than half of massage therapists (54 percent) also earn income working in another profession.
+Massage therapists spend additional time on things like scheduling, billing, housekeeping and marketing, to name a few.

 Settings in Which Massage Therapists Practice